thephpleague/csv/docs/9.0/reader/statement.md

 `Statement::offset` specifies an optional offset for the return data.
 By default if no offset was provided the offset equals `0`.

-`Statement::Limit` specifies an optional maximum records count for the return data.
+`Statement::limit` specifies an optional maximum records count for the return data.
 By default if no limit is provided the limit equals `-1`, which translate to all records.

 <p class="message-notice">When called multiple times, each call override the last settings for these options.</p>